MicrosoftDocs/Viva/Viva/insights/org-team-insights/employee-wellbeing.md

 ## Insights for leaders

-If you're assigned the **Insights Business Leader** role in Microsoft Viva Insights, you'll find some additional information on the **Organization trends** tab.
+If you're assigned the **Insights Business Leader** role in Microsoft Viva Insights, you'll find some additional information on the **Employee wellbeing** tab.
 Specifically, the following insights are available to you.

 Download this [Power BI report](../Tutorials/power-bi-myorg.md) for a visualization of this information.